AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 #### Output
 - `$ (GENERATED_DIR)/out.config` file.

-### 3. Menuconfig execution (optional)
+### 3. Menuconfig Execution (optional)
 Menuconfig is a graphical interface for software configuration.
-It is used for the configuration of the Linux kernel.
+It is, for example, used for the configuration of the Linux kernel.
 This section explains the process that occurs when RIOT is being configured using the menuconfig interface.